-Figure 3: Simplified Architecture of a PaaS Built on laaS
+Figure 3: Simplified Architecture of a PaaS Built on IaaS

 PaaS can be a custom-built, stand-alone architecture, not necessarily on IaaS.
 CSCs manage the platform, not the underlying infrastructure.
-An example is a custom AI and ML service for AI development tools, MLOps, and AI lifecycle management.
+An example is a custom Artificial Intelligence (AI) and machine learning (ML) service for AI development tools, machine learning operations (MLOps), and AI lifecycle management.